San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Indianapolis and its opponents have combined to score more than 44 points in four of six games this season.

-- The combined points per game average of the two teams, 46.6, is 2.6 points more than Sunday's over/under.

-- These two squads surrender a combined 45.6 points per game, 1.6 more than this contest's over/under.
+- The two teams combine to average 46.6 points per game, 2.6 more than the total in this contest.

-- The 49ers and their opponents have scored an average of 49.2 points per game in 2020, 5.2 more than Sunday's total.
+- This contest's total is 1.6 points under the 45.6 these two squads combine to give up per game in 2020.

-- The 44-point total for this game is 2.1 points below the 46.1 points per game average total in Colts games this season.
+- The 44-point over/under for this game is 2.1 points below the 46.1 points per game average total in Colts games this season.

 49ers stats and trends

-- The 49ers have yet to cover the spread this season when favored by 4 points or more.
+- The 49ers have been favored by 4 points or more one time this season and have not covered the spread in any of them.

-- San Francisco's games this year have gone over the point total two times in five opportunities (40%).
+- San Francisco's games this year have eclipsed the over/under two times in five opportunities (40%).

+- The 49ers rack up 23.4 points per game, comparable to the 21.8 per contest the Colts allow.

 - San Francisco is 0-2 against the spread and 1-1 overall this season when the team records more than 21.8 points.

-- In games that San Francisco amasses more than 366.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- San Francisco is 0-2 against the spread and 1-1 overall when the team totals over 366.5 yards.

-- This year, the 49ers have seven turnovers, five fewer than the Colts have takeaways (12).
+- The 49ers have seven giveaways this season, while the Colts have 12 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Colts.